-If you choose to be part of group with other students, then it is up to you to join a group and restrict its membership to only those students who you want to be in the group.
+If you choose to be part of group, then it is up to you to join a group and restrict its membership to only those students who you want to be in the group.
 How do you do that?

 First step: one person of the nascent team serves as the initial enrollee in a group that is still vacant.
 I have created enough groups to serve the needs of the class.
-When the initial enrollee first joins a group, they must always pick the lowest group number that is vacant.
+When the initial enrollee first joins a group, always pick the lowest group number that is vacant.